-- COURSE fees exclude buying any suggested books or reference books or printing any course material required by the STUDENT.
+- The COURSE fee excludes buying any suggested books, software license, reference books or printing any course material required by the STUDENT.

-6.5 After the full/module by module/instalment/monthly direct debit payment is received, the COLLEGE shall confirm by email the acknowledgment of registration and payment.
+6.5 Upon receiving the full, annual or first monthly direct debit, the COLLEGE shall confirm by email the acknowledgment of payment and enrolment.

-6.6 Where a STUDENT has been approved by the COLLEGE to pay by instalments, module by module or by monthly direct debit, payment will be processed either online or offline.
-The first payment must be made in full before the COURSE is made available to the STUDENT.
-After that, the STUDENT must make each of the following payments by the due date.
-Should any of the subsequent payments not be made, the STUDENT has (4) four days before they are suspended from the COURSE immediately and will not be able to access any COURSE Materials, any question tutorials or lectures, or contact the lecturer/tutor.
-Should the STUDENT’s payment not be received within 4 days from the due date, then the STUDENT will be in breach of contract and the full amount owing for COURSE will become due for immediate payment.
+6.6 Where a STUDENT has been approved by the COLLEGE to pay by monthly direct debit, payment will be processed online via credit or debit card.
+The first payment and upfront fee must be made in full before the COURSE is made available to the STUDENT.
+After that, the STUDENT must make each of the following monthly payments by the due date.
+Should any of the subsequent payments not be made, the STUDENT has (4) four days before they are suspended from the COURSE and will not be able to access any COURSE Materials, live lectures, CCM MOODLE, results of assignments, or contact to the lecturer/assessor.
+Should the STUDENT’s payment not be received within (4) four days from the due date, then the STUDENT will be in breach of contract and the full amount owing for the COURSE will become due for immediate payment.

 6.7 If the STUDENT decides to discontinue their course, they will not be entitled to a refund for any payments already made.

 7.1 All online lectures will be scheduled by the COLLEGE and delivered as per the schedule.
-The COLLEGE shall reserve the right to schedule the online lectures on weekdays evening and/or weekends and the timings of all online lectures will be UK time.
+The COLLEGE shall reserve the right to schedule the online lectures on weekday, evening and/or weekends and the timings of all online lectures will be delivered in UK time (BST/GMT).

-7.2 The STUDENT has no right to request a change or to reschedule any of the scheduled lectures.
+7.2 The STUDENT has no right to request a change or to reschedule any of the scheduled lectures and the timings.

 7.3 The COLLEGE shall not schedule any lectures on UK Banks.
 Holidays are to include the Christmas holiday break.

 7.4 When a STUDENT misses any scheduled lecture, the COLLEGE shall not reschedule.

-8.1 The STUDENT must provide the necessary Certificates to confirm their qualifications, Proof of ID, and a recent colour passport sized photo.
+8.2 The STUDENT must provide the necessary Certificates to confirm their qualifications, Proof of ID and a recent colour passport sized photo.

-9.1 The STUDENT has statutory rights under the Consumer Protection Regulations which allow the STUDENT fourteen (14) days, from the date after which the STUDENT’s payment, in the agreed form, is received for a COURSE, in which to cancel the COURSE.
-The STUDENT must complete a Cancellation Form which is available on the COLLEGE’s website at www.theccm.co.uk.
-This Cancellation Form must be completed in full and either emailed to firstname.lastname@example.org or sent via recorded delivery to the COLLEGE’s address as contained within clause 3.1, above.
-For the avoidance of doubt, any cancellation request received by telephone will not be accepted and the Cancellation Form must be sent by email or letter.
-After the 14 days have elapsed, the COLLEGE shall not accept any COURSE cancellation under any circumstances and all fees paid are non-refundable.
+9.1 The STUDENT has statutory rights under the Consumer Protection Regulations which allow the STUDENT fourteen (14) days from the date after which the STUDENT’s first payment was made.
+The STUDENT must email the COLLEGE at email@example.com to request cancellation from their email address provided to the COLLEGE in their enrolment form.
+For the avoidance of doubt, any cancellation request received by telephone will not be accepted and the Cancellation request must be sent by email or recorded mail.
+After the (14) fourteen days have lapsed, the COLLEGE shall not accept any COURSE cancellation under any circumstances and all fees paid are non-refundable.

-9.2 Once the STUDENT has viewed, downloaded or streamed content via the COLLEGE’s Moodle and/or accessed the live online lectures, the STUDENT shall lose their 14 day right to cancel under Clause 9.1 and no right to cancel will exist.
+9.2 Once the STUDENT has received their log in details of the CCM MOODLE and/or accessed the live online lectures, the STUDENT shall lose their (14) fourteen day right to cancel under Clause 9.1 and no right to cancel will exist.

-9.3 If the STUDENT does not wish to lose their 14 day right to cancel then they will not be granted access to the COLLEGE’s Moodle and/or live lectures nor will they receive any emails relating to the course until the 14 day period has expired.
+9.3 If the STUDENT does not wish to lose their (14) fourteen day right to cancel then they will not be granted access to the CCM MOODLE and/or live lectures nor will they receive any emails relating to the COURSE until the (14) fourteen day period has expired.

-9.6 STUDENTS will have the same cancellation rights for Face to Face Training programmes until 14 days prior to the commencement date of the course due to the COLLEGE’s commitment to outside suppliers, such as hotel bookings.
-If the STUDENT enrolls within these 14 days, they will lose their 14 day right to cancel.
-If the STUDENT enrolls less than 28 days prior to the commencement date of the Face to Face Training, the STUDENT’s period to cancel will be reduced in accordance with the amount of days left before the 14 days period mentioned above commences, for example, if the STUDENT enrolls 20 days prior to the commencement of the course, the STUDENT will have a cancellation period of 6 days.
+9.5 STUDENT’s will have the same cancellation rights for Face to Face Training programmes until (14) fourteen days prior to the commencement date of the COURSE due to the COLLEGE’s commitment to outside suppliers, such as hotel bookings.
+If the STUDENT enrols within these (14) fourteen days, they will lose their (14) fourteen day right to cancel.
+If the STUDENT enrols less than (28) twenty eight days prior to the commencement date of the Face to Face Training, the STUDENT’s period to cancel will be reduced in accordance with the amount of days left before the (14) fourteen days period mentioned above commences.
+For example, if the STUDENT enrols (20) twenty days prior to the commencement of the COURSE, the STUDENT will have a cancellation period of (6) six days.

-10.1 The STUDENT must return the Enrolment Form within 5 days from the date full payment is received (or from the date payment of the first instalment, module payment, direct debit payment or otherwise agreed the method of payment is received).
-The COLLEGE will be unable to process the STUDENT’s application until the Enrolment Form is received.
+10.1 The STUDENT must return the Enrolment Form via email within (5) five days from the date full payment is received or from the date payment of the first monthly direct debit has been taken.
+The COLLEGE will be unable to process the STUDENT’s application until the Enrolment Form has been received.

-10.2 The COLLEGE shall confirm the acceptance or rejection of the STUDENT’s application to the COURSE within 14 days from the date the STUDENT’s Enrolment Form is received.
+10.2 The COLLEGE shall confirm the acceptance or rejection of the STUDENT’s application to the COURSE within (14) fourteen days from the date the STUDENT’s Enrolment Form has been received.
 The confirmation email shall be sent by the COLLEGE.
-Should the COLLEGE require further necessary documentation from the STUDENT before making a decision on the application, the COLLEGE will contact the STUDENT within 3 working days of receiving the Enrolment Form.
+Should the COLLEGE require further necessary documentation from the STUDENT before making their decision on the application, the COLLEGE will contact the STUDENT within (3) three working days of receiving the Enrolment Form.

-10.3 The live Lecture Schedule will normally be issued to the STUDENT no less than 5 days in advance of module commencement.
+10.3 The live Lecture Schedule will normally be issued to the STUDENT no less than (5) five days in advance of the module commencement.

 10.4 The lectures shall be delivered in English.

-10.5 The STUDENT shall log in to the Moodle in order to access the course materials.
+10.5 The STUDENT shall log in to the CCM MOODLE in order to access the COURSE MATERIAL.

-10.6 Delivery of COURSE Materials shall be made to the STUDENT’s account in Moodle and the STUDENT shall make all arrangements necessary to take delivery of it whenever it is tendered for delivery.
+10.6 All COURSE MATERIALS shall be made to the STUDENT’s account in the CCM MOODLE and it is the STUDENT’s responsibility to make all necessary arrangements to access the COURSE MATERIAL.

-10.7 The video recordings of the live lectures cannot be downloaded, however they can be viewed with a good internet connection.
+10.7 The video recordings of the live lectures cannot be downloaded due to copyright reasons; however, they can be viewed online via the CCM MOODLE.
 The other course materials will be downloadable.

-10.8 The COLLEGE shall notify the STUDENT immediately or as soon as is practicable if there are any changes to the lecture schedule due to an illness of the lecturer.
-The COLLEGE shall reserve the right to appoint alternative lecturers to take the lecture/COURSE if the Lecturer’s absence continues and to reschedule if any lecture is postponed
+10.8 The COLLEGE shall notify the STUDENT immediately or as soon as possible if there are any changes to the lecture schedule due to any unforeseen circumstances.
+The COLLEGE shall reserve the right to appoint an alternative lecturer to take over the lecture/COURSE if the Lecturer’s absence continues and to reschedule any lecture if it has been postponed.

-10.9 Attendance of Online Lectures is not mandatory for the STUDENT.
-However, the STUDENT is required to pass the online exam or the Assignments and/or Tutorials.
-The COLLEGE shall not take any responsibility for the STUDENT’s performance in any exams, Assignments or Tutorials.
+10.9 Attendance of live Online Lectures is not mandatory for the STUDENT.
+However, the STUDENT is required to pass the online exam or the Assignments.
+The COLLEGE shall not take any responsibility for the STUDENT’s performance in any exams or assignments.

 11.1 The COLLEGE shall appoint a Lecturer for subjects prior to the commencement of each module.

-11.2 The COLLEGE shall appoint a COURSE Administrator to assist the STUDENT with COURSE enquiries, technical difficulties, and submission deadlines.
+11.2 The COLLEGE shall appoint a COURSE Administrator to assist the STUDENT with COURSE supportenquiries, technical difficulties and submission deadlines.

 11.3 The COLLEGE shall keep in contact with the STUDENT via email or other online communication (or by phone if agreed).
 The STUDENT shall keep in touch with the COLLEGE via the same means.

-11.4 If the STUDENT does not reply to communication received from the COLLEGE for a period of 2 weeks , the COURSE Administrator will send a notice via email to inform the STUDENT that if no response is received within the next 4 weeks, then the COLLEGE shall consider that the STUDENT no longer wishes to complete the COURSE and the STUDENT shall be suspended from the COURSE.
+11.4 If the STUDENT does not reply to communication received from the COLLEGE for a period of (2) two weeks , the COURSE Administrator will send a notice via email to inform the STUDENT that if no response is received within the next (4) four weeks the COLLEGE shall consider that the STUDENT no longer wishes to complete the COURSE.
+The STUDENT then may be suspended from the COURSE.

-11.5 If the STUDENT is suspended from the COURSE, then the STUDENT can resume their course at any time, on the condition that it is completed within (3) three or (5) five years (in accordance with clause 4.12) from the date of the enrolment to the COURSE and the penalty fee of £140.00 (One hundred and forty pounds) has been paid.
-If the STUDENT fails to resume within this time period, he will be required to pay the entire COURSE fee again in order to continue.
-For the avoidance of doubt, the STUDENT may only be suspended from their course once and the COLLEGE reserves the right to terminate the STUDENT from the course should a second suspension be necessary.
+11.5 If the STUDENT is suspended from the COURSE, then the STUDENT can resume their COURSE at any time, on the condition that it is completed within (3) three or (5) five years (in accordance with clause 4.12) from the date of the enrolment to the COURSE and the penalty fee of £140.00 (One hundred and forty pounds) has been paid.
+If the STUDENT fails to resume within this time period, they will be required to pay the entire COURSE fee again in order to continue.
+For the avoidance of doubt, the STUDENT may only be suspended from their COURSE once and the COLLEGE reserves the right to terminate the STUDENT from the COURSE should a second suspension be necessary.

-12.1 If the STUDENT has no computer and/or landline/Wifi Internet facilities, the STUDENT should inform the COLLEGE before registration to the COURSE, as most courses are delivered via Live Online courses for which a computer with good speed processor and landline Internet facilities are required and the COURSE cannot be completed without them.
+12.1 If the STUDENT has no computer and/or landline/Wifi Internet facilities, the STUDENT should inform the COLLEGE before registration to the COURSE, as most COURSE’s are delivered via Live Online.

-12.2 The STUDENT will require a high quality Landline or Wifi Internet connection to access the COURSE.
-Access via Mobile Phone will not be acceptable.
+12.2 The STUDENT will require a high-quality Landline or Wifi Internet connection to access the COURSE.
+Access to the CCM MOODLE via Mobile Phone will not be acceptable.